Advanced Obstetric Ultrasound

 Will a student perform part of my ultrasound?

-Spectrum Health prides itself on the clinical education provided to our students, including diagnostic medical sonography students, medical students, residents and fellows in training.
+Spectrum Health prides itself on the clinical education provided to our students, including diagnostic medical sonography students, medical students, and resident physicians in training.
 While we hope that you will take part in their education, we understand if you have reservations and respect your right to refuse.
 Regardless of your choice, the quality of your exam will not be impacted, and a trained, registered sonographer will still be performing the scan to evaluate your baby.

 Can I have a 3-D ultrasound of my baby?